 While this might be true, the trouble is, by offering these props, parents are creating a situation where their babies are dependent on something external to help them sleep.
 And that is why they don't sleep well.

-Luckily there is hope.
+Luckily, there is hope!
 There are lots of ways to give your child the tools she needs to be able to sleep independently, even from a very young age.
-Babies are capable of sleeping through the night, and learning those skills young will help make bedtimes and nighttimes relatively hassle-free.
+Babies are capable of sleeping through the night, and learning those skills at a young age will help make bedtimes and nighttimes relatively hassle-free.
+This is where sleep training and support can be invaluable.

 A well-rested child is a happier, healthier child.
 And a well-rested parent is healthier and happier too!